 Manual is father to four children who have all moved on in successful careers across the country of Mexico and even spent time abroad in other countries.
 Manuel, however, grew up in a small Mexican village, with little comforts of modern life, but, as he explained, little worries modern life brings either.
 His home life was secluded without much connection to news or the outside world.
 He felt safe and secure even with the efforts of extreme manual labor to simply get running water or reliable electricity.

 Manual admitted, “At 75, I don’t really think much about my future.
 I’m focused on my present and the past.”
 He has continued his secluded lifestyle even as a taxi driver and was a bit perplexed why, in 2020, so few tourists and cruise ships seemed to be coming to his shores.
-The COVID-19 pandemic hit him hard financially and he hadn’t heard much about it even today.
+The COVID-19 pandemic hit him hard financially and he hadn’t understood much about it even to this day.
 His only real focus on it was fewer and fewer tourists were coming asking for rides, and many, including himself had started wearing masks.
-As far as how many people globally had been affected or what the virus really was, as well as any conspiracy theories, didn’t seem to matter much to him, just that tourism had stopped and it was hurting his wallet.
+As far as how many people globally had been affected or what the virus really was, as well as any conspiracy theories surrounding it, didn’t seem to matter much to him, just that tourism had stopped and it was hurting his wallet.

 With a perspective focused on positivity and simplicity, Manuel has been able to focus on one task at hand.
 He is not burdened with global news stories of pandemics, or catastrophes beyond his control.
 He has a simple, but happy perspective on family, beach life and not sweating the small stuff.
 As he focuses on his blessings instead of his trials, he’s found happiness with what many in developed countries would consider only a meager salary.

-As he continues towards his goal of happiness and satisfaction through simple means, Manuel continues to work and work and will likely drive until the day he dies, feeling he has those things he wanted most in life through family relationships and beautiful coastal views.
+As he continues towards his goal of happiness and satisfaction through simple means, Manuel also continues to work and work and will likely drive his taxi until the day he dies, feeling he has those things he wanted most in life through family relationships and beautiful coastal views.

 Follow My Blog